-Criteria We are looking for: What the analysis will allow us to say: Audit Procedures Auditors Initials Note: This step is essential, as it will enable an efficient and effective use of time and audit personnel.
-Note: The organization of District CE schools vary.
+Criteria We are looking for: What the analysis will allow us to say: Audit Procedures Auditors Initials Note: The organization of District CE schools vary.
 The ECHO9100 Report lists all the CE students for the district.
 However, the students may be attending one or more CE school location resulting in their records being distributed.
 See Form 1601 CE facility definition.
+Note: Identifying locations in advance is essential, as it will enable an efficient and effective use of time and audit personnel.
 An understanding of the organization, location of school facilities (including incarceration centres), location of files, key personnel and how the CE programs are delivered.
 How the District CE school operates and whether it operates in accordance with Ministry policies and requirements.
 Key Documents: As above, and Form 1601 Note to Lead Auditors: Most of this information could be acquired (prior to the audit review) by telephone, email, or through exploration of the district's website.
 Audit Steps: 1.
-Interview appropriate staff and review relevant documentation to determine the district policies and procedures including adherence with facility type definition, recruitment; enrolment, program registration; preparation, completion and implementation of a graduation plan (for non-graduated students) and course enrolment form; course registration, and tracking and reporting of the 'attendance' requirement (for 2021/22SY either 10/10 or meeting the OL 'active' attendance requirement).
-2. Document contact person and notes from the interview(s) on an Observation Sheet and O tu: ala unt Eli acita ilita a attach supporting evidence.
-NOTE: The provision of an educational program dent Eligibility has been undertaken does not meet the reporting direct tivos NOTE: The provision of an educational program.
-Students are to be reported by the CE school with which they are enrolled and meet the Adult Funding Policy's definition of attendance.
-School aged students reported in a Continuing Education School must be born June 30, 2005 or before Students born prior to July 1, 2002 are considered to be adult students.
+Interview appropriate staff and review relevant documentation to determine the district policies and procedures including adherence with facility type definition, recruitment; enrolment, program registration; preparation, completion and implementation of a graduation plan (for non-graduated students) and course enrolment form; course registration, and tracking and reporting of the 'attendance' requirement (for 2022/23SY either 10/10 or meeting the OL 'active' attendance requirement).
+2. Document contact person and notes from the interview(s) on an Observation Sheet and Stu dent Eligibility attach supporting evidence.
+NOTE: The provision of an educational program has been undertaken does not meet the reporting direc tives.
+Students are to be reported by the CE school with which they are enrolled and meet the Adult Funding Policy's definition of attendance. • School aged students reported in a Continuing Education School must be born June 30, 2006 or before • Students born prior to July 1, 2003 are considered to be adult students.
 (Ref.
 Form 1701 Instructions, P.2) NOTE: school-age non-graduated students in Alternate programs are not eligible to be claimed for CE and can only be reported by one school unless enrolled in a Grade 10 to 12 OL course (Ref.
-Form 1701 Duplicate Rules) Evidence that reported FTE claims meet the requirements to qualify for CE funding as specified in Form 1701 Instructions, the Adult Funding Policy, Adult Graduation Program Policy, and the K-12 Funding-General Policy.
-Whether the student claims align with Ministry of Education requirements for CE enrolment. has been undertaken does not meet the reporting direct Key Documents: Form 1701 Data Collection website Adult Funding Policy Adult Graduation Program Policy Audit Steps: If there is a CE program in a Corrections or Remand Centre, request a list of the students in the program(s) so they can be identified while considering a modified attendance requirement (5/5 or 3/3 respectively instead of 10/10).
+Form 1701 Instructions, P.16 and Form 1701 Duplicate Rules) Evidence that reported FTE claims meet the requirements to qualify for CE funding as specified in Form 1701 Instructions, the Adult Funding Policy, Adult Graduation Program Policy, and the K-12 Funding-General Policy.
+Whether the student claims align with Ministry of Education requirements for CE enrolment.
+Key Documents: Form 1701 Data Collection website Adult Funding Policy Adult Graduation Program Policy Audit Steps: If there is a CE program in a Corrections or Remand Centre, request a list of the students in the program(s) so they can be identified while considering a modified attendance requirement (5/5 or 3/3 respectively instead of 10/10).
 From District list of cross enrolled school-age non-grad students, verify no CE claims were reported in the District's Alternate schools.
-Identify any Alternate student duplicate claims on an observation sheet and attach supporting evidence.
+Identify any Alternate student duplicate claims on an observation sheet and attach supporting evidence. ives.